Representing Hypergraphs by Point-Line Incidences

 ``$\Rightarrow$'': Consider the placement of intersection points as they appear in the stretched pseudoline arrangement.
-Size-two hyperedges can clearly be represented.
+Every size-two hyperedge can be represented by drawing a line segment between their corresponding vertices.
 We also need to represent the Pappus gadgets, which is possible because of the freedom of the Pappus gadget (see \cref{lemma:pappusfreedom}).

 ``$\Leftarrow$'' We built $H$ such that in a strict segment representation the intersection points of a polyline are collinear and ordered correctly, making $I$ stretchable. \end{proof}

 \subparagraph*{Solvable cases.} The first result is a direct consequence of \cref{obs:linerank-2} and by the fact that rank-2 hypergraphs are linear by our assumptions. \begin{corollary} Every rank-2 hypergraph and every linear max-degree-2 hypergraph has a strict and non-strict segment representation. \end{corollary}